 Counselling and psychotherapy fall under the umbrella term ‘talking therapies’, which allow people to discuss their problems and any difficult feelings they encounter in a safe, confidential environment.
 People seek counselling or psychotherapy when they want to change something in their lives or explore their thoughts and feelings in more depth.

 At a time when you might be feeling lost and nothing seems clear, counselling offers you a safe space to feel really listened to, understood and accepted.
-Your therapist will support you as you explore your hopes, fears, relationships and choices so that you have a better understanding of the issues in your life and can make more informed decisions that will be good for you.
+I will support you as you explore your hopes, fears, relationships and choices so that you have a better understanding of the issues in your life and can make more informed decisions that will be good for you.

 How is counselling different to talking to friends or family?

 Talking to a therapist can be helpful as they have no preconceived perceptions of you, no prior connection to your life and are not there to tell you what to do.
 Instead, the process allows you to talk about what’s bothering you in order to uncover any root causes and identify your specific ways of thinking to help you reconcile your issues or help you to find ways of coping.

 Everyone has thoughts and questions that are difficult to talk about but in the safety and confidentiality of the counselling room you can explore them with no judgement from the person sitting with you.
 As a trained professional I can help you uncover your own insight and an understanding of your problems, providing you with the tools to help you to resolve them.